 After logging in using the SSO solution, you may access all company-approved apps and websites without having to log in again.
 With SSO, a user gets the provision to log in to any application using a single ID and password.
 This comprises both cloud and on-premises apps, which are frequently accessible via an SSO interface.
 This authentication solution allows websites to leverage other trustworthy sites to authenticate users.

-Single Sign-On helps organizations save time by allowing administrators to manage all users and credentials from a single centralized admin panel.
-Users are not required to remember complex passwords, and administrators guarantee that only those with the appropriate authority may access accounts.
+Single Sign On helps organizations save time by allowing administrators to manage all users and credentials from a single centralized admin panel.
+Moreover, users do not need to remember complex passwords, and administrators guarantee that only those with the appropriate authority may access accounts.
 Since it doesn’t record user identities, an SSO service may not know who a user is.
 Most SSO solutions work by comparing user credentials to a separate identity management service.
 When a user signs up for an SSO service, the service creates an authentication token that stores the user’s verification status.
-An authentication token is just a piece of digital data that is kept in the user’s browser or on the SSO service servers.
+An authentication token is just a piece of digital data that the user’s browser stores or the SSO service servers keep.